-Lanai isn’t jungly or particularly green.
+Lanai isn’t jungly or particularly green (more orange).
 It isn’t covered in resorts, and you won’t see many other tourists here.
-It’s rugged, rocky, orange, and rustic.
+It’s rugged, rocky, and rustic.

-It was my Jeep, Jasper (he needed a name, right?), and me adventuring around the island most of the time, taking in Instagram-worthy sunset views solo and enjoying the total silence, unless I did want to talk to people, which was easy to do at the B&B I stayed at with its live music and friendly staff.
+It was just my Jeep, Jasper (he needed a name, right?), and me adventuring around the island most of the time, taking in Instagram-worthy sunset views solo and enjoying the total silence — unless I did want to talk to people, which was easy to do at the B&B I stayed at, with its live music and friendly staff.

 I still didn’t have to share the tide pools pictured above with anyone else during the 20 or so minutes that I spent swimming around in the warm water (and taking selfies like the one above, admittedly).
 From here you can snorkel or do beach dives, which can be fun if you like technical dives with swim-throughs.

 If you keep walking, you’ll see Pu’u Pele, or Sweetheart Rock, depicted in the first photo of this post.
 It’s a massive orange rock rising out of the ocean and is frequented by dolphins.
 Whether you see them or not, the sweeping views from the surrounding cliffs all the way over to Maui on a clear day are lovely.

 (update: swimming with spinner dolphins is now banned in Hawaii.
 Source here)

 An unspoilt Polihue Beach